K12-Analytics-Engineering/edfi-on-azure/README.md

 ### Ed-Fi Admin App
-Before you deploy the Ed-Fi API on Azure App Services, you will first build and a push a Docker image to Azure Container Registry.
+Before you deploy the Ed-Fi Admin App on Azure App Services, you will first build and a push a Docker image to Azure Container Registry.
 ```sh
 az acr build --registry edfialliance --image adminapp edfi-admin-app/.;